auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 - Booting the kernel in the virtual machine
 - Setting up the Clangd LSP for a better experience navigating the source code

-# Preparing a Virtual Machine Disk and Files
+# Preparing a Virtual Machine Disk

 The first step in my environment setup was to create a virtual machine.
 The reasoning here is that I can have a clean intalation target to test the kernel I am building, and I wont negatively affect my machine util I tested it in the VM.